Guest communication plays a crucial role in the tour, activity and transport industry to ensure a memorable guest experience and repeat business.

 - Feedback request email: To request reviews from guests

-If you’d like to learn more about transactional emails, head over to our recent blog post about five pre & post tour emails operators should be sending.
+If transport and tour operators like to learn more about transactional emails, head over to our recent blog post about five pre & post tour emails operators should be sending.

 The good news about transactional emails is that they can be automated from your booking system.
 Your booking management software can address the challenge of connecting with your guests both pre and post-tour by automating email communications.